 I also have a few symptoms of the big M disease that have been gradually presenting themselves:

 3. Skin lesions, both (a) spontaneously appearing and (b) self-generated, often with pain or intense itching.
-The former (a) may initially appear as “hive-like, or as pimple-like” with or without a white center.
+The former (a) may initially appear as “hive-like”, or as “pimple-like” with or without a white center.
 The latter (b) appear as linear or “picking” excoriations.
 Even when not self-generated (as in unreachable regions of babies’ skin), lesions often progress to open wounds that heal incompletely (e.g., heal very slowly with discolored epidermis or seal over with a thick gelatinous outer layer.).
 Evidence of lesions persists visually for years.

 4. Musculoskeletal Effects and Pain is usually present, manifest in several ways.
 Pain distribution is broad, and can include joint(s), muscles, tendons and connective tissue.
 Both vascular and “pressure” headaches and vertebral pain are particularly common, the latter usually with premature (e.g., age 20) signs of degeneration of both discs and vertebrae.